christopherlovell/DensityGridder/README.md

 ## To run

-To run gridder on a Platform LSF batch system, submit grid_run.sh.
+To run gridder on a SLURM batch system:

+`sbatch grid_run.sh`.

 You may need to change the modules depending on your system availability / compiler requirements.
 To run on the login node you need to load the following modules.

 ```
 module unload intel_comp
-module load gnu_comp
+module load gsl
 module load openmpi
 module load hdf5